toto222/simclr_CIFAR100/README.md

 ```

 # Train & Evaluation
-There are a number of options that can be set, most of which can be used by default, which you can view in `train.py`.
+There are a number of options that can be set, most of which can be used by default, which you can view in train files.
 ## for train
 ```
 python train_simclr.py --num <number of train data> # if you want to train for self-supervised learning part